lacanoid/datalink/docs/errors.md

 You are using `dlvalue(address, dirname)` function but directory `dirname` does not exist.
 (HW105)

-You are are trying to change `datalink.access` but `dirpath` does not contain a valid directory name.
+You are are trying to modify `datalink.access` but `dirpath` does not contain a valid directory name.
 (HW103)

 ### DATALINK EXCEPTION - dl_file_new() failed